Troubleshooting

 Alien Token Check failed - Please get an alien token before running with https CCDB endpoint, or alice-ccdb.cern.ch!

-- Create an Alien token by executing the
+- Create the AliEn token by executing the

 alien.py